Maseerah03/Maseerahs-LearnsConnect/README.md

 - **Railway**: Easy deployment with automatic scaling
 - **Heroku**: Traditional deployment option

-## Can I connect a custom domain to my EduXperience project?
+## Can I connect a custom domain to my LearnsConnect project?

 Yes, you can!